 Richard Dufresne has provided customized training and consulting services to clients in a variety of business sectors since 1992.
 These include healthcare, higher education, early childhood development, nonprofits, the financial sector, retail, and industry.
 He has presented on the national level and has given presentations and keynotes to groups from 10 to as many as 1,500 people.
 His presentations have been described as “upbeat, interactive with the focus on learning, and providing tools and skills for immediate use and application.”
 Richard holds an M.S.W. from Boston University School of Social Work.
 He lives in New Hampshire and is somewhat retired.

 Jody Gastfriend is the Vice President of Senior Care Services for Care.com.
 As a licensed clinical social worker with more than 25 years of experience, Jody knows the challenges and struggles of family caregivers, having helped manage the care of her own father with dementia for more than a decade.
 Before joining Care.com, Jody was Director of Social Service at Lawrence Memorial Hospital in Medford, Chief Operating Officer of Visiting Nurse and Community Health in Arlington, Clinical Supervisor within the Social Service Department of Massachusetts General Hospital, and a consultant to numerous other hospitals and long term care facilities in the Boston area.
-Jody has lectured widely on topics ranging from elder care and aging to work and family integration, and has published numerous articles on caregiving and aging, most recently in the Harvard Business Review.
-Jody holds an M.S.W. from Simmons School of Social Work.
+Jody has lectured widely on topics ranging from eldercare and aging to work and family integration, and has published numerous articles on caregiving and aging, most recently in the Harvard Business Review.
+Jody holds a Bachelor’s degree from Tufts University and a Master of Social Work from Simmons School of Social Work.

-Jennifer Gibbons is a Senior Care Advisor at Care.com.
+Jennifer Gibbons, LICSW, is a Senior Care Advisor at Care.com.
 Passionate about working with families and individuals, she guides and assists family caregivers in finding resources and support for themselves and their family members.
 Jennifer also determines and locates the right care for adults and seniors nationwide.
 She has experience leading groups for adults, teens, and children in a variety of settings.
-Jennifer holds an M.S.W. from Yeshiva University’s Wurzweiler School of Social Work.
+Jennifer graduated with a B.S. in Psychology, Sociology, and Anthropology from Drexel University and obtained her M.S.W. from Yeshiva University’s Wurzweiler School of Social Work.

 Kathy Kasabula oversees the many services that support MIT’s Technology Childcare Centers (TCC) and works closely with MIT’s child care management vendor, Bright Horizons, to ensure that TCC centers are able to meet the needs of the families they serve.
 Kathy oversees campus lactation rooms, and is a contributor to many Work-Life Center projects offering support to MIT children and families.
 Kathy holds a B.A. from Rhode Island College.